Rekha2d/second-teller-kotlin/README.md

  # second-teller-kotlin
-Speaks out seconds from timer for user.
+Speaks out Time by narrating minute and seconds as well for user.